segment-boneyard/partnerapp/Readme.md

 }
 ```

-If you created the app with any of these scopes, you can uncomment the line in index.js to see an example of how you could list all sources on the users workspace
+If you created the app with any of these scopes, you can uncomment the lines around sourceList in index.js to see an example of how you could list all sources on the users workspace

 ## FAQ and Troubleshooting

 ### Do I need a segment account?
 What username/password for creating a personal access token?

 Yes you need a regular segment account and the username/password to get the access-token are your login credentials for this segment account.
-Your app will be owned by a workspace in this segment account but as long as you set `public: true` when you create the app, other workspaces (which are globally unique among segment users) can instal it.
+Your app will be owned by a workspace in this segment account but as long as you set `public: true` when you create the app, other workspaces (which are globally unique among segment users) can install it.

 ### What should the exact destination slug/word be?

-There are references above for `destination/xyz` what should the `xyz` be?
+There are references above for `destination/<slug>` what should the `<slug>` be?
 Well, that is the destination that you would like to manage for the user.
 To see the exact slug we are expecting for your destination:
-* If you just submitted a destination in partner portal for approval, you can see the slug on the form while submission, or once submitted in the URL
+* If you just submitted a destination in partner portal for approval, you can see the slug on the submission form, or once submitted in the URL
-* If your destination is already public, look at the Segment Catalog in the webapp or the public one and find destination.
+* If your destination is already public, look at the Segment Catalog and find destination.
 That exact slug should appear in the URL.
 So it would be `clearbrain` for this destination https://segment.com/integrations/clearbrain/

 ## What should the exact create body be to enable my destination?

+The create body will have three fields:
-All you need is the full path to the apiKey (which includes the users workspace and source, see below), the actual apiKey and pass `enabled: true`.
+* full path to the apiKey (which includes the users workspace and source, see below)
+* the actual apiKey provisioned for the user in your system.
+It's in the "value" field
+* `enabled: true`.

+The body will be in this form

 ```shell
 curl -X POST \